brentd09/AZ040Labs/PowerShell-Lab-01.md

     ```PowerShell
     Block-SmbShareAccess

+    # You could use Block-FileShareAccess, however this will set
+    # the block permission at the share and at the file level permissions
+    # at the same time.
+The Block-SmbShareAccess only sets the block at the
+    # share level permissions.
     ```
     </Strong></details>
   - What command would you run to clear your computer’s local **BranchCache** cache?
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
+    Get-Command -Name *cache*

+    # OR

     Get-Command -Module BranchCache
     ```
     </Strong></details>